 Remember that eating well has more rewards in the long run than any immediate gratification eating may bring.
 Celebrate a triumph, comfort yourself or otherwise cater to how you’re feeling by engaging in activities that don’t center on food; when emotions run high, emotional eating can easily turn to overeating.
 Congratulate yourself on your promotion by allowing yourself a lazy afternoon with friends, or call up a loved one when you’re feeling low.

 Chronic stress can increase your body’s release of the hormone cortisol, which increases appetite and causes you to crave high-fat, sugary foods.
-Left to build, you may not only eat too much, but face other health concerns, from headaches to poor sleep and more.
+Left to build up, you may not only eat too much, but face other health concerns, from headaches to poor sleep and more.
 Employ stress management strategies to keep your tension—and your overeating—under control.